sgpinkus/JsonSchema/docs/design-notes.md

 # Objective
 To implement a full functional JSON Schema validator in PHP.

+#  Analysis of Alternatives
 Of those PHP libs listed at http://json-schema.org, https://github.com/justinrainbow/json-schema seems to be the most full featured.
 But even this lib only partially implements "$refs" and does not seem to check the validity of the json its using for validation.
 There seems to be a number of other open issues with it too.

 # Major Requirements & Constraints
 The major requirements and constraints are listed in [README.md](/README.md#Overview).
 Basically I wanted a fully functional simple and elegant class library.

 # Analysis & Design

-## JSON Schema
+## On JSON Schema
 Json Schema has a simple and elegant design but some parts are ambiguous or at least vulnerable to misinterpretation.
 Some things to note about JSON Schema:

   1. This is a valid constraint.
 Its the empty constraint: